 This one seems to more closely match my road log's diagram.
 If so, the bottom of the tent rock is the "A" bed of the La Cueva Member; the lithic-rich layer halfway up (the thin layer full of dark pebbles) marks the transition to the "B" bed of the La Cueva Member; and the cap at the very top is Otowi Member.

 Here's a view of the formation from the other side.

 Contact.
 Looking west from 35 52.029N 106 39.512W

 The lithic-rich bed represents a lag breccia and is an indication that the source vents for the La Cueva Member could not have been far from this location.
 Lag breccias represent large clasts of country rock caught up in the eruption that are too heavy to be transported far from the vent.

-The La Cueva Member was clearly much less voluminous than the
+The La Cueva event was clearly much less voluminous than the

 eruptions that followed.
 It has been described by some geologists

 as an early leakage of the magma chamber.
 Nevertheless, the

 eruption was not minor.
 Drilling in the Redondo Creek area has